treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 categories: python
 ---

+Sometimes the [Pythonic][] way to do things changes over time.
+As Python has evolved, so has the Pythonic way to count list items.
-Let's take a look at different ways to count the number of times things appear in a list.
-The "Pythonic" way to do this has changed over time as Python evolved.

-To understand these different techniques, we need some historical context.
+Let's look at different techniques for counting the number of times things appear in a list.
+We will need some historical context to understand these different techniques.

 Fortunately we live in the `__future__` and we have a time machine.
 Let's jump in our DeLorean and head to 1997.

-## If Statement
+## if Statement

 It's January 1, 1997 and we're using Python 1.4.
 We have a list of colors and we'd love to know how many times each color occurs in this list.
 Let's use [a dictionary][1.4]!